-The Sentry investigates and reports on the activities of those who stand to profit from violent conflict in South Sudan, Sudan, the Democratic Republic of Congo, and the Central African Republic and works to help hold these corrupt actors accountable.
-If you have information concerning corruption, theft of state resources, or war profiteering related to any of these countries, we would like to hear from you.
+The Sentry investigates people and companies who profit from corruption and violent conflict in South Sudan, Sudan, the Democratic Republic of Congo, and the Central African Republic and works to help hold these corrupt actors accountable.
+If you have information about corruption, theft of state resources, or war profiteering in any of these countries, we want to hear from you.

-Your safety and security are our priority.
-There are a number of factors to consider in selecting the best method for contacting The Sentry.
-You should first reflect on your personal circumstances and risks associated with providing information using the methods we describe here.
+Your safety and security are our first priority.
+Choose the way to contact us that’s best for you.
+Avoid using computers or internet connections you do not own.
+Consider your circumstances and the risks of sharing information using the methods we describe here.
 For more information on protecting your digital security, consult the Electronic Frontier Foundation’s Surveillance Self-Defense guide.

-We offer the multiple options for you to submit information to The Sentry:
+We offer multiple options for you to submit information to The Sentry:

 Submit information anonymously with GlobaLeaks